grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 ## Enabling custom flags in the browser

-The flags may be passed through with the `--browser.flag` option.
+The flags can be passed through with the `--browser.flag` option.
 The flag is repeatable, meaning you can pass multiple flags by specifying the option many times.